Overview of the Assessment

 Most figures in the U.S. history web results show two data points in 2001—one in which accommodations were permitted and one in which they were not.
 While results for both 2001 samples are presented, comparisons between 2001 and 2014 are based on the accommodated samples of both years.
 When results for students with disabilities are presented, only the accommodated sample data are shown.
 Accommodations were not offered prior to 2001.

-Results are reported for students who were identified by school records as being English language learners.
-When results are presented for English language learners, only the accommodated sample is presented as the 2001 starting point in the trend line.
-(Note that English language learners were previously referred to as limited English proficient [LEP].)
+Results are reported for students who were identified by school records as being English learners.
+When results are presented for English learners, only the accommodated sample is presented as the 2001 starting point in the trend line.
+(Note that English learners were previously referred to as limited English proficient [LEP].)

 See additional information about the percentages of special-needs students identified, excluded, and assessed at the national level.

 Differences between scale scores and between percentages that are discussed in the results take into account the standard errors associated with the estimates.
 Comparisons are based on statistical tests that consider both the magnitude of the difference between the group average scores or percentages and the standard errors of those statistics.
 Throughout the results, differences between scores or between percentages are discussed only when they are significant from a statistical perspective.